surma/surma.dev/content/things/compile-js.md

 In parenthesis we have the parameters of the closure.
 The arrow `->` defines the return type of the closure.
-The `mutable` keyword is necessary in our context as C++ closure capture variables as `const` by default, meaning they can't be modified.
+The `mutable` keyword is necessary in our context as C++ closure capture variables as `const` by default, meaning they can’t be modified.
 In JS closures can capture _and modify_ variables from outside the function scope, so `mutable` it is.
 Inside the brackets `[]` you can define which variables this closures captures and how.
 Why does C++ split the capture style across two places of a closure definition?
-I don't know, but you can define a different capture style for each variable if you want.
+I don’t know, but you can define a different capture style for each variable if you want.
 For example, `[a, &b, &c, d]` captures `a` and `d` as a copy, while it captures `b` and `c` as references.

-If I wanted to list each captured variable, I'd have to implement an understanding of lexical scopes in my transpiler.
+If I wanted to list each captured variable, I’d have to implement an understanding of lexical scopes in my transpiler.
 Again, way too much complexity.
 Luckily, C++ also allows me to define a default capture type, that is applied to all variables that are not explicitly listed. `[&]` sets the